PgBouncer Transaction vs Statement Pooling

 How does PgBouncer handle SET commands in transaction mode?

 SET commands and queues them for execution on the assigned backend.
 SET LOCAL is scoped to the transaction.
-SET SESSION persists until the connection is reset, requiring explicit DISCARD ALL to prevent leakage.Related
+SET SESSION persists until the connection is reset, requiring explicit DISCARD ALL to prevent leakage.Where should PgBouncer be deployed — sidecar, per-node, or central?

 - Pool Architecture & Algorithm Fundamentals — parent overview of pool topology, algorithms, and routing layers.